How to Prepare Files for Graphics Printing

 Signs can be 10 feet wide or more.
 A file that looks sharp on your phone will appear blurry when enlarged for print.
 Vector files (.AI, .EPS, .SVG) are resolution-independent and solve this entirely.

-If you only have raster files (JPG, PNG), send the highest-resolution version.
+If you only have raster files (JPG, PNG), send the highest-resolution version available.
 We can work with high-res raster but can't add quality that isn't there.

 Format Comparison